security-kouza/cont-pay/README.md

 # zkCP prototype

-Zero-Knowledge Contingent Payment (zkCP) is a propotype tool associated to the paper [*"WI is Almost Enough: Contingent (Service) Payment All Over Again"*](https://dl.acm.org/doi/10.1145/3372297.3417888).
+Zero-Knowledge Contingent Payment (zkCP) is a prototype tool associated to the paper [*"WI is Almost Enough: Contingent (Service) Payment All Over Again"*](https://dl.acm.org/doi/10.1145/3372297.3417888).

 ## Installation

 *0*.
 Install required packages such as:
-    cmake, git, build-essential, libssl-dev, libgmp-dev, libboost-all-dev
+    cmake, git, build-essential, libssl-dev, libgmp-dev, libboost-all-dev.

 *1*.
 Install the [EMP Toolkit](https://github.com/emp-toolkit/emp-readme).
      You can install it by running `make get-emp-toolkit`.